 Despite the significant benefits of getting content marketing right, it is still very much underused and misunderstood in the recruiting and HR space

-Though the results show otherwise, content marketing is still under used or misunderstood in the recruiting space today.
-Recruiters have to step it up, act like sales people and think like the marketing guys
+Though the results show otherwise, content marketing is still underused or misunderstood in the recruiting space today.
+Recruiters have to step it up, act as salespeople and think like the marketing guys

 Today, if you are in the space where talent acquisition is competitive, Content Marketing can help up your game and serve your recruiting efforts.